zsomborbencsik/pallida-orientation-exam-retake/javascript.md

  - Item is the value of the item_name column
  - The size query string parameter identifies the size of the item
  - The quantity query string parameter is used to check the availability of the item by the given amount

+In the `warehouse` database table the `in_store` column stores how many items are available.

 Return the following JSON if the quantity is larger than 3: